-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person (\$700 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 per person for PPO services and \$400 for non-PPO services (\$700 per family for PPO and \$800 per family for non-PPO).
 The calendar year deductible applies to almost all benefits in this Section.
 We added ("No deductible") to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
 Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION OF SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost a We say ("No deductible") when it does n Surgical procedures A comprehensive range of services, such as: Surgical procedures, including delivery of a newborn and circumcision Treatment of fractures, including casting Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment for morbid obesity-a condition where a person (1) is the greater of 100 pounds or 100% over his /her normal weight (based on the Plan's guidelines) with medical complications; (2) is age 18 or older; and (3) has maintained this condition for at least five years with documented evidence of unsuccessful attempts to reduce weight by following a diet and exercise program monitored by a physician Insertion of an internal prosthetic device.
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say ("No deductible") when it does not apply.
+Surgical procedures A comprehensive range of services, such as: Surgical procedures, including delivery of a newborn and circumcision Treatment of fractures, including casting Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment for morbid obesity-a condition where a person (1) is the greater of 100 pounds or 100% over his/her normal weight (based on the Plan's guidelines) with medical complications; (2) is age 18 or older; and (3) has maintained this condition for at least five years with documented evidence of unsuccessful attempts to reduce weight by following a diet and exercise program monitored by a physician Insertion of an internal prosthetic device.
 See Orthopedic and prosthetic devices, Section 5(a), for device coverage information.
-PPO: 10% of the Plan allowance (No deductible) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount (No deductible)
+PPO: 10% of the Plan allowance (No deductible) Non-PPO: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible)